dittozhang/vultr_fw_ip_sync/README.md

+# Description
+---
+This repository implements the Github node allowlist of Vultr.

+Process:
+1. Take IPs of Github services from Github API
+2. Update IPs in Vultr's firewall rules
+2.1 Delete old IPs
+2.2 Add new IPs

+# License
+---
 MIT License

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction.